bar181/agentic-professor/templates/master-course-template.md

 ---

 *This template is designed to be used by human course designers and AI agents creating educational content.
 It prioritizes practical skills, clear communication, and portfolio-ready outcomes.*
-*Author* Bradley Ross